Use by instance type

 Step 1.
 Install FuriosaAI driver

 Install the FuriosaAI NPU driver.
-Recommended driver and SDK versions are:
+Recommended versions:

 NPU type | Driver version | SDK version |